Parko Paliatso

 Parko Paliatso Luna Park is an amusement park in Ayia Napa, Cyprus.
-It's the largest amusement park in Cyprus built on a 30,000 m2 land.
-It's a free-to-enter amusement park.
+It is the largest amusement park in Cyprus, built on a 30,000 m2 land, and is free to enter.

+Overview

-It was established in 1999 by Vali Amusements Ltd. Due to its central location in Ayia Napa, a parking area is available that can host up to 300 cars.
+The park was established in 1999 by Vali Amusements.
+Due to its central location in Ayia Napa, a parking area is available that can host up to 300 cars.
+During Christmas holidays, Paramythoupoli and Christmas Land operate between November and January.

-In 2021, Vali Amusements expanded its business opening another park in Protaras area, at Cavo Greco Avenue, called Protaras Fun Park.
-It is a smaller park; however, it provides lots of fun rides for the whole family.

-During Christmas holidays Paramythoupoli and Christmas Land operate usually between November and January.
 The first one takes place in Nicosia and the second one in Larnaca.

-Parko Paliatso is usually closed between late October and April; however, its indoor playground and restaurant are open and used for birthday parties and other events.
+Parko Paliatso is usually closed between late October and early April, though its indoor playground and restaurant remain open to be hired for birthday parties and other events.

-Attractions

-The park has 25 rides and attractions separated into three main categories: Extreme rides, Family rides and Kiddie rides.
+The park has 25 rides and attractions separated into three main categories: extreme, family, and child rides.
 The biggest and most popular attraction is the 90-metre (300 feet) tall SlingShot, one of the tallest rides in Europe.
 In 2010, the park acquired a 45-metre (147 feet) tall Giant Wheel.
+It also offers a variety of amusement arcade games and carnival games (shooting gallery, lucky games, etc.) as well as a Ride the Bull attraction.
+The park has a 1000 sqm restaurant, a free playground area, stands selling food, and bars selling drinks.

+In 2021, Vali Amusements opened a sister park at Cavo Greco Avenue in Protaras called Protaras Fun Park.